The pancreas in the digestive system

 As pancreatic cancer progresses, it can cause complications such as:

-Weight loss.
+- Weight loss.
 A number of factors may cause weight loss in people with pancreatic cancer.
-The cancer itself may cause weight loss.
+Weight loss might happen as the cancer consumes the body's energy.
 Nausea and vomiting caused by cancer treatments or a tumor pressing on your stomach may make it difficult to eat.
 Or your body may have difficulty processing nutrients from food because your pancreas isn't making enough digestive juices.

 Jaundice.
 Pancreatic cancer that blocks the liver's bile duct can cause jaundice.
 Signs include yellow skin and eyes, dark-colored urine, and pale-colored stools.
 Jaundice usually occurs without abdominal pain.